JDN89/crafting_interpreters/rlox/README.md

 ## TODO
+- fix error in while loop-> it printed only true once and keeps executing the loop!
+- see if env field in Interpreter needs to be a RefCell as well
+- Look at LukeMathWalker his interpreter interpretation.
+He stores the scopes in a vec instead recursively adding it. + also look into scope guard
 - Compare parser with PRAT parsing and later also with the book writing an interpreter in go.
 Apparently these forms of parsing are easier to understand and more efficient.
 The current parser makes to many function calls.
 We keep going deeper in the chain of calls until we reach the correct prescedence level which might not be te best way of doing it.
   - https://journal.stuffwithstuff.com/2011/03/19/pratt-parsers-expression-parsing-made-easy/
 - when interpreter part is finished -> rewrite the parser: